MicrosoftDocs/power-platform/power-platform/admin/automatic-environment-cleanup.md

 - Fourteen days prior to disabling the environment, an email is sent to all admins in your organization.
 - Seven days prior to disabling the environment, an email is sent to all admins in your organization.
 - One day prior to disabling the environment, an email is sent to all admins in your organization.
-- If no action is taken, the environment will be deleted seven days after the final email.
+- If no action is taken, the environment will be deleted ten days after the final email.

 ## Actions you can take to prevent environment disabling and deletion